 There's nothing like a backstage tour of the Grand Ole Opry House - it's a must-see for everyone in Music City!

-Your knowledgeable guide will share stories about the Opry and country music greats past and present (from Minnie Pearl to Carrie Underwood, you might say), show you photos from the Opry's biggest moments in history and take you to the artist entrance - where legends, new artists, and superstars alike enter the Opry House on the night of an Opry show.
+Hear stories about the Opry and country music greats, past and present (from Minnie Pearl to Carrie Underwood, you might say), see photos from the Opry's biggest moments in history, and much more.

 Choose your way to tour - we'll see you backstage!

 "I for one am excited to show you around this home of ours, a true country music showplace.
 I'll see you backstage."

 2014 marks the 40th Anniversary of the Grand Ole Opry House, the Opry’s permanent home.
 The anniversary celebration continues throughout the year with special events as well as a 40th Anniversary backstage exhibit as a regular stop on Grand Ole Opry House Backstage Tours.

 Included in the exhibit are mementos from the Opry’s opening night at the Opry House including a yo-yo President Richard Nixon attempted to learn to use on stage with guidance from his “instructor,” Opry legend Roy Acuff.
 The piano on which President Nixon played “My Wild Irish Rose,” “Happy Birthday,” and “God Bless America” that night is also on display during this anniversary year in the Opry House’s “Stars And Stripes” dressing room.